 The Wooly bugger is a fly that has been fantastic when nymphed, stripped in, or swung on my Spey rod.
-This fly has been great for trout, salmon, and for steelhead, and is a great winter steelhead fly pattern.
+This fly has been great for winter steelhead.

 Often, my most productive Wooly Bugger patterns have a gold or silver bead head and flash in the body and tail.

-I like my Wooly buggers to be about 2 inches long on a size 10 hook for winter fishing.
+I like my Wooly buggers to be about two inches long on a size ten hook for winter fishing.
 My most productive colors for winter steelhead fly fishing are black, olive, white, brown, and sometimes yellow.

 I have done well with the orange butt and color but have also done well with pink, chartreuse, and black.

 This fly has also been my most productive fly for large brown trout during the summer and for migratory brown trout during the fall and winter.